jobovy/galpy/doc/source/actionAngle.rst

    are *only* implemented in C. So use ``c=True`` in the setup of the actionAngleStaeckel object.

+..
+WARNING:: Angles using the Staeckel approximation in galpy are such that (a) the radial angle starts at zero at pericenter and increases then going toward apocenter; (b) the vertical angle starts at zero at *z=* and increases toward positive zmax.
+The latter is a different convention from that in Binney (2012), but is consistent with that in actionAngleIsochrone and actionAngleSpherical.

 >>> aAS= actionAngleStaeckel(pot=MWPotential,delta=0.55,c=True)
 >>> o= Orbit([1.,0.1,1.1,0.,0.25,0.]) #need to specify phi for angles
 >>> aAS.actionsFreqsAngles(o.R(),o.vR(),o.vT(),o.z(),o.vz(),o.phi())